 Co-Founder & Chief Executive Officer

 Before co-founding Bridging Health & Community, Pritpal was the Founder of the Creating Health Collaborative.
 Prior to that he was the Physician Editor of TEDMED, Medical Director of Map of Medicine, and Editorial Director for Medicine at BioMed Central, the company that pioneered open access publishing.
 He received an MBChB from the University of Birmingham.
 Email.
 LinkedIn.
 Speaking Agent.

 Bridget B Kelly

-Before co-founding Bridging Health & Community, Bridget led a portfolio at the National Academies of Sciences, Engineering, and Medicine integrating multidisciplinary perspectives in areas such as early childhood, HIV, chronic diseases, and evaluation science.
+Before co-founding Bridging Health & Community, Bridget led a portfolio of policy analysis at the National Academies of Sciences, Engineering, and Medicine integrating multidisciplinary perspectives in areas such as early childhood, HIV, chronic diseases, and evaluation science.
 She is also an experienced dancer, choreographer, and arts administrator.
 She received an MD and a PhD from Duke University, and a BA from Williams College.
 Email.
 LinkedIn.
+Interview.

 Chief Learning Officer

 Margaret is the former Director of Strategy for the Camden Coalition of Healthcare Providers, where she currently serves as strategic advisor.
 She has spent over 15 years in strategy and program management; innovation; system, process and team design; and evaluation across a variety of health related sectors.
 Her activities within BH&C include co-authoring the tool to apply the 12 principles to fostering community agency.
 She received an MPH from Johns Hopkins University and a BA from Southwestern University.
 Email.
 LinkedIn.
 Interview.